deepikaJirel/deepikaJirel/README.md

           🌱 I’m currently learning Linux & Java;
         </li>
         <li>
-          👨🏻‍💻 I'll be working on two projects
+          👨🏻‍💻 I'll be working on two projects one is a calculator and another quiz application.
         </li>
         <li>
           💬 Ask me about anything about myself.